Harold Amstutz

 AMSTUTZ SCHOLARSHIPS IN 2024

 The AABP and the Amstutz Scholarship Committee announce the availability of scholarships for 2024.
 Amstutz Scholarships are funded by the AABP Foundation Amstutz Scholarship Fund, AABP member donations, the Stampede 5K fun run, and the scholarship auction at the AABP Annual Conference.
-In 2022, nine $10,500 scholarships were granted.
+In 2023, ten $9,500 scholarships were awarded.
 The Scholarship Committee determines the dollar amount of the scholarships and the number to be granted each year.
 Scholarship recipients will be encouraged to attend the AABP Annual Conference in Columbus, OH, Sept.
 12-14, 2024 to receive their awards in person.
 The funds are presented to those Amstutz Scholarship recipients attending the Annual Conference, but their attendance is not mandatory to receive the funds.

 WHO MAY APPLY FOR SCHOLARSHIPS?